 Australian Maritime Safety Authority (AMSA Seafarers Welfare Advisory Committee) coordinates and supports the development of port welfare committees to provide seafarer support services including those who may be enslaved or trafficked.

-Commonwealth Director of Public Prosecutions (CDPP) prosecutes alleged offences against Commonwealth law including the offences of slavery, sexual servitude and trafficking.
+Commonwealth Director of Public Prosecutions (CDPP) prosecutes alleged offences against Commonwealth law including the offences of slavery, servitude, forced marriage, forced labour and trafficking.
 Cases are referred by the AFP to the CDPP.
-The CDPP’s most recent successful slavery-related prosecution was the case of McIvor & Tanuchit.
-Anti-Slavery Australia played a role in this prosecution, working with the CDPP and the AFP to support some of the witnesses in the proceedings.
+Anti-Slavery Australia has worked closely with the AFP and CDPP on a number of successful prosecutions, by providing support to some of the witnesses in the proceedings.

 Department of Immigration and Citizenship (DIAC) plays a very important role in identifying people who are vulnerable to trafficking or exploitation, as the primary interface between migrants and government in Australia.
 DIAC also administers the range of visa options that may be available to people who have been trafficked to or exploited in Australia, including the Witness Protection (Trafficking) Visa Program.
 Anti-Slavery Australia works closely with DIAC in order to support our clients and uphold their rights.